 Some athletes are extremely powerful coming out of the blocks and are therefore better suited to running the 60m or 100m rather than the 200m.

-As already stated, the 2 point start is used during competitions for long distance races, but I use it with my athletes during training often when doing series greater than 120m.
+As already stated, the 2 point start is used during competitions for long distance races but I often use it with my 100m athletes during training when doing series greater than 120m.

 Here are the cues for the 2 point start:

-This start is similar to the 4 point start but as the name suggests there is only 3 points of contact with the ground.
+This start is similar to the 4 point start but as the name suggests there are only 3 points of contact with the ground.

-That means one of your arms is up.
+That means one of your arms is raised.

 You may have seen athletes using a 3 point start in other sports.
-For example, athletes adopt a 3 point start in American football and in baseball when performing the 40 or 60 yard dash.
+For example, athletes adopt a 3 point start in American football NFL Combine 40-yard dash and in baseball when performing a 60-yard dash.

 We also use this type of start a lot during training.